namansethi/SYSC4806_project/README.md

 # SYSC4806_project

 This is the project for SYSC 4806 made by group 8.
-The project topic chosen for this project ws the "Customer self server portal".
+The project topic chosen for this project is the "Customer self server portal".

 > Assuming there is already an application called AppX.
 The customer self-serve portal is responsible for acquiring and